 If your doctor suspects that your bite has become infected, you will likely be prescribed antibiotics.
 In most cases, treatment lasts five to ten days.
 IV antibiotics are usually only required in the case of a severe infection.

 In cases where the dog was owned by a homeowner, a dog bite claim is paid from the homeowner's insurance, if coverage has not been excluded.
 Some renters who own dogs secure renter's insurance policies in advance of their dog biting another person.
-Some of these policies have some limited coverage for injuries causes by their animal.
-However, dealing with insurance companies can be challenging, time consuming, stressful and frustrating.
-Hiring a dog bite attorney to handle your claim ensures you'll be able to protect your right to compensation while being free to focus on moving forward with your life and on your recovery.
+Some of these policies have some limited coverage for injuries caused by their animal.
+However, dealing with insurance companies can be challenging, time-consuming, stressful and frustrating.
+Hiring our Rancho Cucamonga dog bite injury lawyer to handle your claim ensures you'll be able to protect your right to compensation while being free to focus on moving forward with your life and on your recovery.

 The legal team at the Inland Empire Law Group has extensive experience helping California residents resolve their dog bite claims, but you must act quickly due to the state’s statute of limitations.
 Please call 909-481-0100 to schedule a free, no-obligation case review.